 When it comes to supplements it can be tough to figure out which ones you should take to meet your fitness goals.
 Both BCAAs and Creatine are derived from amino acids and help fuel athletic performance.
-But, there are some fundamental differences between BCAAs and Creatine that you should know, in order to make the right choice.
+But, there are some fundamental differences between BCAAs vs. Creatine that you should know, in order to make the right choice.

 Branched Chain Amino Acids or BCAAs are considered the building blocks of protein and are composed of the essential amino acids L-Leucine, Isoleucine, and Valine.
 BCAAs help increase the rate of protein synthesis and decrease the rate of protein breakdown.
 What does that mean for you?
 It means that BCAAs help you build more lean muscle mass while helping protect against muscle mass breakdown.
 During high-intensity training your body utilizes BCAAs as fuel during your workouts.
 When your body expends all of it’s branched-chain amino acids, it goes into an amino acid deficit, which then starts to break down muscle mass.
 It’s important to supplement with BCAAs so you keep a positive amino acid or protein balance to help build and rebuild lean muscle mass.